wowashuwow/wowashuwow.github.io/_posts/2021-11-7-Does-MATLAB-Work-On-M1_MacBooks.md

 layout: post
 title: Does MATLAB Work on M1 MacBooks?
 image: '/images/fi-matlab-m1-macbooks.jpg'
-description: MATLAB on M1 MacBooks has some issues
+description: My experience using MATLAB on an M1 MacBook (it's not great, get a Windows machine)
 ---
 **Short answer**: Yes.